Falkicon/FARM/src/shared/llm/README.md

 // Generate embeddings
 async function generateEmbeddings() {
   const response = await provider.generateEmbeddings({
-    input: ['What is the capital of France?', 'What is the capital of Germany?']
+    input: ['What is the capital of France?', 'What is the capital of Germany?'], });
-  });

   console.log(response.embeddings);